abbyazari/abbyazari.github.io/_pages/culture.md

 author_profile: true
 ---

-# Group Culture and Expectations
+# Work Environment Culture and Expectations

-ARG aims to embrace and support a community of researchers to pursue the following goals.
+The Azari Research Group (ARG) aims to embrace and support a community of researchers to pursue the following goals.

 ### Seek Truth
 - We create and share work that accurately represents our knowledge and our process.